Rome, Italy

 Self-CateringDetails

-Your apartment mates could include other study abroad students, as well as students from Italy or other countries, and could be mixed gender.
+In shared apartment roommates could include other study abroad students, as well as students from Italy or other countries, and could be mixed gender.
 Most apartments have two or more bathrooms.
 Bedrooms are typically shared by two IFSA, same gender students.
-In a few cases, depending on the specific apartment layout, triple rooms are possible.
+In a few cases, depending on the specific apartment layout, single or triple rooms are possible.
 Students are responsible for meals.

 Explore Via Cola di Rienzo 285 to see what your Rome home might be like: